Campbell Lab Opportunities

 Who Will I Work With?

 Immunology research involves interdisciplinary teams, involving both core facilities and the laboratories of multiple Principal Investigators (PIs), including Estelle Bettelli, PhD, Jessica Hamerman, PhD, and Steve Ziegler, PhD.
-The Campbell Lab also works closely with core facilities, including the Bioinformatics Department, Genomics Core, Flow Cytometry and the Tetramer Core Lab.
+The Campbell Lab also works closely with core facilities, including the Bioinformatics Department, Genomics Core, Cell and Tissue Analysis and the Tetramer Core Lab.

 What Is BRI And Why Do I Want To Work There?